Lorenzo Lazzari (footballer)

-Lorenzo Lazzari (/it/; born 6 June 2003) is a Sammarinese footballer who plays as a midfielder for Serie D club Victor San Marino and the San Marino national team.
+Lorenzo Lazzari (/it/; born 6 June 2003) is a Sammarinese footballer who plays as a midfielder for Italian club Pietracuta and the San Marino national team.

 Club career

-Having played at youth level for San Marino Academy, Lazzari joined Victor San Marino, a Sammarinese club playing in the Italian Eccellenza (fifth tier), ahead of the 2022–23 season.
+Having played at youth level for San Marino Academy, Lazzari joined Victor San Marino, a Sammarinese club playing in the Eccellenza (Italian fifth-tier), ahead of the 2022–23 season.

 On 8 December 2022, he scored his first league goal, netting a volley from outside the box in a 5–2 win over Sanpaimola.
 On 16 March 2023, Victor San Marino extended Lazzari's contract until June 2026.
-With five goals in 28 games, Lazzari helped his club gain promotion to the Serie D for the 2023–24 season.
+With five goals in 28 games, Lazzari helped his club gain promotion to Serie D for the 2023–24 season.